 Even though the property belongs to you, tenants will want to be able to call it home.
 This often means that they will want to customize the place to suit their tastes.
 Minor changes to a unit, like drilling holes to hang paintings or installing a new appliance, should be allowed.

+You can also consider allowing your tenants to repaint the unit’s walls.
 This helps the tenant feel at home.
 When tenants feel at home, they stay longer, and that benefits you in the long run.

 #6.
 Show a Willingness to Help, but Stay Firm

 Mutual respect is the bedrock of good landlord-tenant relations.
 You must be willing to help, but should not be at your tenant’s disposal.
 Don’t be afraid to put your foot down every so often.

 You should state how you can be reached, and when.
 This demonstrates a desire to help, but also establishes boundaries.

 An owner’s professionalism is valued more if they show their humanity, too.
 Simple gestures like a list of important telephone numbers and interesting places to go (for tenants who are new to the area) or a move-in gift go a long way.

 Under most circumstances, tenants will view unannounced visits as a violation of their privacy.
 Try to be courteous, and offer a 24-hour notice before any visits to make sure the relationship doesn’t turn sour.

 If tenants call within the time you specified you could be reached, they will expect a response.
 Not getting one undermines the relationship.
 Responding to tenant calls/emails is about courtesy first, and about resolving their issue second.